moderndatacompany/dataos.info/docs/architecture.md

 Let us delve into how such a vast system with complexities underneath can be classified as an Operating System.

 ## Design of the Operating System
-The architecture of DataOS can be segregated into three layers - User Space, Core Kernel & Cloud Kernel.
+The architecture of DataOS can be segregated into three logically separated layers - User Space, Core Kernel & Cloud Kernel.

 ![Layered Architecture of DataOS](./architecture/layered_arch.png)
 <center><i>Layered Architecture of DataOS</i></center>